-My paper "Modeling Inter-Regional Patient Mobility: Theory and Evidence from Spatially Explicit Data" has been accepted for publication in the "International Economic Review".
+My paper "Modeling Inter-Regional Patient Mobility: Theory and Evidence from Spatially Explicit Data" has been published online in the "International Economic Review".

-You can access an earlier working paper version (joint work with Michael Irlacher, Dieter Pennerstorfer and Anna-Theresa Renner) here.
+You can access the publication (joint work with Michael Irlacher, Dieter Pennerstorfer and Anna-Theresa Renner) here.

 This paper provides theory and evidence on the spatial determinants of regional patient flows.
 We develop a theoretical model that explains a patient’s choice to consult a general practitioner by a measure of spatial accessibility.
 We empirically test this gravity-type model using regional patient flows and detailed data on the spatial distribution of residents and physicians in Austria.
 Our measure of spatial accessibility is a crucial determinant of patient flows that substantially increases the explanatory power of regular gravity models.
 Counterfactual simulations show heterogeneous effects of exiting physicians on healthcare accessibility and patient mobility.